Turn your hotel website into a stronger direct booking channel.

 Do reviews and proof build confidence?
 Is the Google Business Profile strong?
 What's missing that guests look for?

-At the end of the call, I give you three specific things your website is currently costing you — and a clear recommendation for where to start.
+At the end of the call, I will give you specific things your website is currently costing you and a clear recommendation for where to start.

 These are the kinds of specific problems I surface wit concrete gaps connected to real booking losses.